 In this environment many institutions that have not previously used agents may consider developing an agent recruitment channel.
 Those institutions that are already using education agents may seek to double down on their strategy.

-AgentBee can support educational institutions to grow their education agent networks.
+AgentBee can support educational institutions to grow and manage their education agent networks.
 Our solution requires zero upfront investment.
 Click here for more information.